 Through HomeBridge, our purpose-built care coordination technology platform, we combine the power of insight from a quarter of a billion patient records with a personalized approach for each individual’s care that can eliminate dangerous gaps as a patient transitions from hospital to home.

 Health plan business leaders can build optimal provider networks, ensure that the right provider is matched with the patient based on his or her unique needs, and future-proof their patient engagement approach by deploying the clinical and technology services that a patient needs to heal and age at home.

 The goal of PAC integration is to increase quality and control costs by addressing individual patient needs.
 It requires unprecedented insight and assimilation: medical condition, medical history, demographics, home resources, provider network, and more.
 Value-driven advances in information technology, evidence-based medicine, quality standards, and cost transparency are now bringing integration and optimization to PAC.

-Keep your finger on the pulse of the future of healthcare innovation and sign-up for our monthly newsletter.
+Keep your finger on the pulse of the future of healthcare innovation.